 Our aromatherapy guide can help bring clarity to how essential oils can help improve your well-being.
 More and more people are turning to aromatherapy to help treat a variety of conditions, from stress to skin problems.

 Aromatherapy—the therapeutic use of essential oils made from aromatic plants—has been practised for centuries in cultures around the world.
 Certain essential oils are known for their physical and emotional benefits.
-Essential oils can also be used to create powerful natural cleaners and disinfectants.

 Essential oil uses

 One of the most common uses of aromatherapy is for relaxation, but essential oils can be used to treat a variety of conditions including acne, burns, colds and insect bites.
 There are hundreds of essential oils, all with their own uses and benefits.
 Here are three of the most popular.